garious/icontrib/README.md

     git clone git@github.com:garious/icontrib.git

+If on Ubuntu, install a few more prereqs:

+    sudo apt-get install libssl-dev libcrypto++-dev

 Using GNU Make 3.81, run the rule that downloads and builds the project dependencies.

     make deps

-To build the web server and run the unit-tests, just type 'make' in the directory with the Makefile.
+To build the web server and run the test suites:

-    make

-To only run the unit tests.

-    make test
+    make tree_all

 To run the web server: